 Text is sharp and legible.

 The HP OfficeJet Pro 9730e has a good scanner.
 It has outstanding features, as its ADF can perform single-pass duplex scanning.
-Also, both the ADF and flatbed can accommodate Tabloid size sheets.
+Also, both the ADF and flatbed can accommodate Tabloid-size sheets.
 Unfortunately, the scan quality is mediocre.
 The ADF produces crooked scans, and the image processing is so aggressive that many fine details are obscured.
 You can adjust the scan settings in the HP Smart app, which greatly improves the quality.
-Finally, scan speed is a little slow at five pages per minute.
+Finally, the scan speed is a little slow at five pages per minute.

 Single-pass duplex scanning.